How Do You Prove Security Awareness Is Working?

 How to build a defensible security awareness metric narrative

-At some point, every security leader gets the same question: “Is this program actually making us safer?”
+At some point, every security leader gets the same question, whether it comes from the CISO, the board, or an ISO 27001 auditor: “Is this program actually making us safer?”

 Answering that question with a single metric rarely works.
 What leadership actually needs is a narrative supported by multiple signals.